 - Department release days: In September of each year, each department has a release day to analyze individual student assessment and demographic data in order to learn more about the needs of individual students, create equity cards, and create seating charts.
 In addition to doing this work, the World Language department also looked at "best practices" and collaborated vertically and horizontally to better serve student needs.
-In 2014, other departments began using the time to tackle department-wide issues such as writing standards and alignment with NGSS. - Aide training: In 2013-14, the department began held training for aides and the teachers with whom they work in order to facilitate collaboration and help teachers utilize aides to differentiate instruction within the classroom, especially in classrooms with large numbers of students with disabilities. - Co-teaching: The district-wide move toward co-teaching (partnering a general education teacher and an education specialist) has further allowed teachers to differentiate their instruction.
+In 2015, departments worked with IB Approaches to Teaching and Learning. - Aide training: In 2015-16, the department began held training for aides and the teachers with whom they work in order to facilitate collaboration and help teachers utilize aides to differentiate instruction within the classroom, especially in classrooms with large numbers of students with disabilities. - Co-teaching: Co-teaching (partnering a general education teacher and an education specialist) has further allowed teachers to differentiate their instruction.
 For example, teachers can divide the class into groups by ability level or take a group of students into a different room to review or extend instruction.

 - Achieve 3000 (TeenBiz): The ELD department uses an online program called Achieve 3000 that assesses a student's lexile level and then provides him or her with articles and practice with vocabulary and reading comprehension at that level. - Read 180 and System 44: The English department uses two Scholastic programs for reading intervention, Read 180 and System 44.
-Each program has a software component that individualizes instruction based on level in reading comprehension and phonics, respectively. - Help Math: The Algebra Readiness and Algebra Support classes use a computer program called Help Math, which individualizes instruction based on a pre-assessment and allows students to work at their own pace. - Guidance department instructional videos: In 2014-15, the Guidance department created instructional videos to teach students how to access Infinite Campus, School Loop, Naviance, and the California Colleges website so that students can look back at the videos and work at their own pace during Guidance presentations. - Algebra I videos: The Algebra I lead teacher records an explanation of each homework assignment and posts the video on School Loop so that students can access it and review when needed. - Heterogeneous science classes: Biology and Physics classes are now grades 9 through 12, and teachers are exploring how best to differentiate instruction.
+Each program has a software component that individualizes instruction based on level in reading comprehension and phonics, respectively. - Help Math: The Algebra Readiness and Algebra Support classes use a computer program called Math 180, which individualizes instruction based on a pre-assessment and allows students to work at their own pace. - Guidance department instructional videos: In 2014-15, the Guidance department created instructional videos to teach students how to access Infinite Campus, School Loop, Naviance, and the California Colleges website so that students can look back at the videos and work at their own pace during Guidance presentations. - Algebra I videos: The Algebra I lead teacher records an explanation of each homework assignment and posts the video on School Loop so that students can access it and review when needed. - Heterogeneous science classes: Biology and Physics classes are now grades 9 through 12, and teachers are exploring how best to differentiate instruction.